 Ralf Seppelt (Prof. Dr.) studied applied mathematics at the Technical University Clausthal Zellerfeld, Germany, obtained his doctorate degree at the Technical University Braunschweig, Germany, in agroecology and systems analysis where he worked as research assistant and lecturer at Institute for Geoecology.
-After several research visits at the Gund Institute for Ecological Economics, Burlington and Maryland, USA, as well at the CSIRO in Canberra, Australia, he was appointed full professor for applied landscape ecology at Martin-Luther University Halle-Wittenberg, where he lectures course on Environmental Modelling.
+After several research visits at the Gund Institute for Ecological Economics, Burlington and Maryland, USA, as well at the CSIRO in Canberra, Australia, he was appointed full professor for landscape ecology and Resource Economics at Martin-Luther University Halle-Wittenberg, where he lectures course on Environmental Modelling.
 He is head of the department for Computational Landscape Ecology.
 In the BMBF programme on "Sustainable Land Management" he coordinated the synthesis project GLUES “Global Assessment of Land Use Dynamics on Greenhouse Gas Emissions and Ecosystem Services”.
 His major research focus is land resources management based on integrated simulation and modelling systems.
 He thus is interested in the interactions and interrelationship of anthropheric and biospheric processes.
 This requires methodological developments in landscape ecology such as model integration, hybrid model systems and scales in space and time.
 He published various books and over 100 papers, see researcherID.

 For the Intergovernmental "Science Policy Platform on Biodiversity and Ecolosystem Services" (IPBES) he worked as lead author for the Global Assessment and currently is coordinating lead author for the Nexus Assessment.